DensityCo/devops-homework/README.md

 Your task is to accomplish the following:

-- Build a small Nomad test cluster either locally or or in the cloud, single node is fine
+- Build a small Nomad test cluster either locally or or in the cloud, single node is fine.
-- Build Docker files for both sample applications (applications must return correct results, see getting started below)
+- Build Docker files for both sample applications (applications must return correct results).
-- Build a deployment mechanism for Nomad's [docker driver](https://www.nomadproject.io/docs/drivers/docker), this should include basic .hcl files for both applications
+- Build a deployment mechanism for Nomad's [docker driver](https://www.nomadproject.io/docs/drivers/docker), this should include basic .hcl files for both applications.
-- Create a plan for continuous delivery of the application to Nomad, discuss the specific tools you'd look at and your evaluation criteria for them
+- Create a plan for continuous delivery for Nomad, discuss the specific tools you'd look at and your evaluation criteria for them.
-- Discuss options for Nomad auto-scaling using the [Nomad Autoscaler](https://www.nomadproject.io/docs/autoscaling), [Levant](https://github.com/hashicorp/levant), or tooling of your choice
+- Discuss options for Nomad auto-scaling using the [Nomad Autoscaler](https://www.nomadproject.io/docs/autoscaling), [Levant](https://github.com/hashicorp/levant), or tooling of your choice.

 ## Don't Let the Dog Eat Your Homework